Siggi the Over-sharing supergeek

 - Einkamál (Icelandic Dating site) https://www.einkamal.is/Profile/karl/Reykjavik/supergeek/442466/

 I have a lot to say about the importance of platonic, non-sexual, non-sensual touch.
-So much so I created a whole site about about it at https://cuddlegeek.com/.
-Just beware it is work in progress, trying to get it to a point where people understand that touch is not inherently sexual or sensual.
+So much so I have a whole separate page about it.
+The main point here is to get people to understand that touch is not inherently sexual or sensual.
 Please reach out if you have comments or questions on this.
 My contact info is on the Contact page.

 Description by music

 Here are a few songs that I identify with either literally or philosophically, either in part or in whole.

 I was born and raised in Reykjavik, Iceland.
 I have two sisters, and I’m the middle child.

 My dad retired a while back after spending 50 years working on fishing boats in one capacity or another.
 Most of his career he was an engineer, working his way to chief engineer in the later years of his career.
 The boats he was on fish in the North Atlantic Ocean which made for more of a challenging condition than what you see on the TV show “The Deadliest Catch”.

 My Mom spent her career as an anesthesiology nurse.
 She was the first certified in that nursing specialty in the entire country of Iceland.
 She has been retired for a while now, enjoying being a grandma.

 Both my sisters and my parents still reside in Iceland.